dgudenkov-foreign-languages-homework/homework/homework-122/unit54.md

     - Tina ran in a marathon last week, but she failed to finish.
     - I wish that dog would stop barking.
 It's driving me crazy.
     - Our neighbour threatened to call the police if we didn't stop the noise.
-    - We were hungry, so I suggested have dinner early.
+    - We were hungry, so I suggested having dinner early.
     - Hurry up!
 I don't want to risk missing the train.
     - They didn't know I was listening to them.
 I pretended to be asleep.